xin-huang/sai/docs/userguide/score.md

 # Calculate Statistics

-`sai` provides the `score` command to calculate the number of uniquely shared sites (U statistic) and the quantile statistic (Q statistic).
+`sai` provides the `score` command to calculate the number of uniquely shared sites (U statistic) and the quantile of the allele frequencies in such sites (Q statistic).

 To see available options, we can use the following command: